Common Alerts and What to Do

 SMART warning | back up data immediately | run vendor diagnostics, replace drive |

-High network latency |
+High network latency detected: <x> ms average |

-High error rate in event logs |
+Very high error rate in event logs: <x> recent errors |

-recurring system faults | review latest error providers | correlate with update/driver changes |
+recurring system faults | review the newest error providers | correlate with update, driver, or service changes |

 Command Examples